lawrenceagles/nodejs-in-action/chapter22-sap-cf/02-hello-sap-cf-jwt-microservice/README.md

 # 02-hello-sap-cf-jwt-microservice
-> Express-based Node.js microservice subject of being deployed to SAP Cloud Foundry
+> Express-based Node.js microservice subject of being deployed to SAP Cloud Foundry featuring JWT based authentication.

 ## Description

 This example illustrates how to deploy the simplest *Express* application to SAP Cloud Foundry.
-The following endpoint is defined: `/api/heartbeat`.
+The following API is defined:
++ `/api/heartbeat`: an *unauthenticated* endpoint that returns a simple JSON with a static message and the current timestamp.
++ `/api/greetme/:name?`: a JWT authenticated endpoint that returns a message, the current timestamp and some user information retrieved from the security context once the user has been authenticated.

 ## Configuration
 Authentication in the SAP CF environment is provided by the UAA service.
 In this example, *OAuth 2.0* is used as the authentication mechanism.